naorlivne/drone-heroku-deploy-container/README.md

 # drone-heroku-deploy-container

-A drone plugin to deploy Docker containers to Heroku
+A Drone CI/CD container for deploying images to Heroku.